 The environment.
 We were looking for a traditional structure and we found it!
-The rooms, although most have some characteristics in common, they each have a slightly different decor that makes them all feel unique.
-On the last floor there is also a common area where you can leave a book and take one, plus a terrace outside where you can see the surroundings.
+The rooms, although most have some characteristics in common, each has a slightly different decor that makes them all feel unique.
+On the last floor, there is also a common area where you can leave a book and take one, plus a terrace outside where you can see the surroundings.
 My kids and I loved going up there to read and draw.

 The staff.
 We were welcomed with kindness and friendliness from the first moment we arrived, so it was no surprise that we all wanted to return!

-The staff always did everything they could do to help us.
-Whether it was make sure that everything was ok in our rooms, or give us a tip to not miss Holi Fest that was taking place that day or make sure we bought everything we needed before Nepal went into lockdown.
+The staff always did everything they could to help us.
+Whether it was making sure that everything was ok in our rooms, or give us a tip to not miss Holi Fest that was taking place that day, or make sure we bought everything we needed before Nepal went into lockdown.
 Our kids were always greeted with a smile and everyone happily interacted with them.

-Something valuable that we have learned during our travels, is that a hotel can be have the best decor, the best accessories and the best structure, but what truly makes the experience wonderful is the staff!
-At Kantipur Temple House you will have this experience, because the staff combined with the beautiful structure are what makes it truly exceptional.
+Something valuable that we have learned during our travels is that a hotel can have the best decor, the best accessories, and the best structure, but what truly makes the experience wonderful is the staff!
+At Kantipur Temple House you will have this experience because the staff combined with the beautiful structure is what makes it truly exceptional.